4 Tips for a Clean Toothbrush

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The reason, Dr. Kahn says, is that you have a natural flora of bacteria living in your mouth that’s necessary for a healthy environment.
-It is not necessary to try to completely remove these from your toothbrush.
 In its recommendation about toothbrush care, the American Dental Association (ADA) cites studies that have found no evidence of negative oral health effects from normal bacteria on a toothbrush.

 “If you don’t have that bacteria, that’s when opportunist microorganisms like yeast and fungi take over,” says Dr. Kahn.
 “You want a certain amount of natural bacteria in your mouth, just not around the teeth or gum tissue.”

 Dr. Kahn shares four tips for keeping a clean and effective toothbrush:

 Your toothbrush should look clean and straight.
 Be on the lookout for discoloration, buildup or any matted bristles.
 If you see any of this, it’s time to change the toothbrush.